MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/set-error-mode.md

 Controls the error output sink by setting the value of `__error_mode`.
 For example, you can direct output to a standard error or use the `MessageBox` API.

-The `modeval` parameter can be set to one of the following values.
+The *mode_val* parameter can be set to one of the following values.

 |Parameter|Description|
 |---------------|-----------------|